-The spirit of the Hawaiian people really shine through, and a buffet dinner and a couple of free drinks never go astray – mai tai time anyone – put it on your list of things to do on Oahu with kids.
+The spirit of the Hawaiian people really shines through, and a buffet dinner and a couple of free drinks never go astray – mai tai time anyone – put it on your list of things to do on Oahu with kids.
 It’s important they learn the cultural significance of the places they visit.

 20. Eat WONUTS

 What’s a wonut?
 A hybrid between a waffle and a donut.